-See ancient ruins that are bigger than Machu Picchu at Kuélap or visit one of the world’s tallest waterfalls, la Catarata de Gocta.
+See ancient ruins that are bigger than Machu Picchu at Kuélap or visit one of South America’s most enchanting waterfalls, la Catarata de Gocta.
 There is even the option to get acquainted with over 200 mummies in the Leymebamba museum!

 The city itself has a lovely chilled out vibe and the people are very friendly.
 Backpacker digs are fairly limited in town but there are some cheap options available.